sfcc-unofficial/docs/getting-started.md

 Supporting others in the community is a volunteer position.
 As such, you as a member should have no expectation that others will be as attentive as your coworkers or friends. `@channel` and `@here` force notifications to all members of a channel and/or all online members in a channel.
 They can become rather noisy to the hundreds of members in channels.
 Therefore, out of respect for the other members, please remember to avoid using those keywords in your messages.

+### Don't post content that may be vulgar, offensive, or illegal

+As a professional environment, it is not appropriate to share offensive or vulgar content within our Slack community.
+Additionally, do not share any information that may be illegal in nature.
+Please consider the global nature of the community when determining the legality of content.

 ### Don't duplicate content

 Let's imagine that you posted a message to `#ocapi` a couple days ago and you're not getting any responses.
 Your first instinct may be to re-post that same message to `#general` so that it will get more attention.
 Please don't do that.
 You can easily copy a link to the message within `#ocapi` and ask in `#general` for someone to look at it in the original channel instead.
 For example: